Nyralei/print-pdf/README.md

 ![alt text](image.png)

 ## Configuration

-Edit the `config.json` file to set default values for the application.
+The configuration file `config.json` should be located in the `~/.config/print-pdf` directory.
+Edit this file to set default values for the application.

 ## Localization